Updating MongoDB

 Docker Compose users:

-We'll then stop Server CE/Server Pro and MongoDB instances using the docker compose down
+We'll then stop Server CE/Server Pro and MongoDB instances using the docker compose stop

 command, update docker-compose.yml